jeff4/bionotes.github.io/ochem.md

 * 11/18 more prep
 * 11/19 read more Follett in prep of afternoon reading room
 * 11/20 resting from booster
+* 11/21 planning on TIS
+* 11/23 created new terpenes isoprenes steroids/sterols page